cstuartroe/sauna/README.md

 If an explicit first person pronoun is given, there are three main choices:

-- *aren* is the standard first person pronoun, used in formal and some casual situations
+- アリン *aren* is the standard first person pronoun, used in formal and some casual situations

-- *oura* is used by masculine people in most casual situations
+- オーラ *oura* is used by masculine people in most casual situations

-- *saye* sounds diminutive and may be used by feminine people casually, though it's not unusual for feminine people to use *aren* in some casual situations or even avoid *saye* consistently
+- サ𛄠 *saye* sounds diminutive and may be used by feminine people casually, though it's not unusual for feminine people to use アリン *aren* in some casual situations or even avoid サ𛄠 *saye* consistently

 #### Second person singular

 It's common for names or nicknames to be used instead of second person pronouns.
 Second person pronouns are used in the following situations:

-- *si* is used when the other person's name is not known, such as when addressing a stranger or in writing or media addressing a generic reader/listener
+- シ *si* is used when the other person's name is not known, such as when addressing a stranger or in writing or media addressing a generic reader/listener

-- *akara* is used to address someone of significantly higher status
+- アカラ *akara* is used to address someone of significantly higher status

-- *varaa* may be used by a masculine speaker to a masculine listener, sounding somewhat rough or uncouth
+- ワラー *varaa* may be used by a masculine speaker to a masculine listener, sounding somewhat rough or uncouth

 #### Third person singular

 It's almost universal to use names when talking about single other people.
-The only exception is when talking about someone whose name is not known, in which case *so na* or *no na* "that person" can be used.
+The only exception is when talking about someone whose name is not known, in which case ソナ *so na* or ノナ *no na* "that person" can be used.

 #### Plural pronouns

 Plural pronouns are standard and always used rather than names or some other manner of description.

-*nai* is the exclusive first person plural pronoun ("we" excluding the listener).
+ナイ *nai* is the exclusive first person plural pronoun ("we" excluding the listener).

-*kii* is the inclusive equivalent ("we" including the listener).
+キー *kii* is the inclusive equivalent ("we" including the listener).

-*ti* is the second person plural pronoun.
+チ *ti* is the second person plural pronoun.

-*ni* is the third person plural pronoun.
+ニ *ni* is the third person plural pronoun.

 ### Demonstrative pronouns

 Sauna has three levels of distance for demonstratives:

-- *ko* is proximal ("this")
+- コ *ko* is proximal ("this")

-- *so* is medial ("that by you, that nearby")
+- ソ *so* is medial ("that by you, that nearby")

-- *no* is distal ("that over there, yon")
+- ノ *no* is distal ("that over there, yon")

-There is also an indefinite pronoun *to* which by itself means "some, any" and is also used to form negative existentials and questions.
+There is also an indefinite pronoun ト *to* which by itself means "some, any" and is also used to form negative existentials and questions.

 Demonstrative pronouns have similar syntax to numerals.
 They can appear by themselves:

 ```
+ソヰチシン
 so         vetesen
 so  -∅     vet -s  -n
 that-NOM   take-PST-S1S